AlexxNica/stacki-kubernetes/README.md

 # Stacki+Kubernetes Cluster Install - Phase 2

+***This is for Stacki 4.0.
+If you want Phase 2 Kubernetes for Stacki 3.2, go to the phase2_3.2 tag on github for correct documentation and links***

 This is the documentation for phase2 of the stacki-kubernetes.
 It locks all systemd kubernetes services with SSL/TLS termination, for both clients and servers.
 You're welcome.